Fluctuations of the power variation of fractional Brownian motion in Brownian time

 for some $\kappa>0$ to be discovered.
 To reach this goal, a classical strategy consists in expanding the power function $x^p$ in terms of Hermite polynomials.
 Doing so, our problem is reduced to the joint analysis of the following quantities: Here, $\widetilde{\kappa}>0$ is some constant depending a priori on $r$, whereas $H_r$ denotes the $r$th Hermite polynomial ($H_1(x)=x$, $H_2(x)=x^2-1$, etc.).
-Due to the fact that one cannot separate $X$ from $Y$ inside $Z$ in the definition of $U_n^{(r)}$, working directly with (\ref{u}) seems to be a difficult task (see also \cite[ Problem 5.1]{6}).
-This is why, following an idea introduced by Khosnevisan and Lewis \cite{5} in the study of the case $H=1/2$, we will rather analyze $U_n^{(r)}$ by means of certain stopping times for $Y$.
+Due to the fact that one cannot separate $X$ from $Y$ inside $Z$ in the definition of $U_n^{(r)}$, working directly with (\ref{u}) seems to be a difficult task (see also \cite{6}, Problem 5.1).
+This is why, following an idea introduced by Khosnevisan and Lewis \cite {5} in the study of the case $H=1/2$, we will rather analyze $U_n^{(r)}$ by means of certain stopping times for $Y$.
 The idea is quite simple: by stopping $Y$ as it crosses certain levels, and by sampling $Z$ at these times, one can effectively separate $X$ from $Y$.
-To be more specific, let us introduce the following collection of stopping times (with respect to the natural filtration of $Y$), noted

-which are in turn expressed in terms of the subsequent hitting times of a dyadic grid cast on the real axis.
-More precisely, let $\mathscr{D}_n= \{j2^{-n/2}:\,j\in\Z\}$, $n\geq 0$, be the dyadic partition (of $\R$) of order $n/2$.
-For every $n\geq 0$, the stopping times $T_{k,n}$, appearing in (\ref{TN}), are given by the following recursive definition: $T_{0,n}= 0$, and Note that the definition of $T_{k,n}$, and therefore of $\mathscr{T}_n$, only involves the one-sided Brownian motion $Y$, and that, for every $n\geq0$, the discrete stochastic process defines a simple random walk over $\mathscr{D}_n$.
+To be more specific, let us introduce the following collection of stopping times (with respect to the natural filtration of $Y$), noted which are in turn expressed in terms of the subsequent hitting times of a dyadic grid cast on the real axis.
+More precisely, let $\mathscr{D}_n= \{j2^{-n/2}\dvt j\in\Z\}$, $n\geq0$, be the dyadic partition (of $\R$) of order $n/2$.
+For every $n\geq0$, the stopping times $T_{k,n}$, appearing in (\ref{TN}), are given by the following recursive definition: $T_{0,n}= 0$, and Note that the definition of $T_{k,n}$, and therefore of $\mathscr{T}_n$, only involves the one-sided Brownian motion $Y$, and that, for every $n\geq0$, the discrete stochastic process defines a simple random walk over $\mathscr{D}_n$.
 As shown in \cite{5}, as $n$ tends to infinity the collection $\{T_{k,n}\dvt 1\leq k \leq2^nt\}$ approximates the common dyadic partition $\{k2^{-n}\dvt 1\leq k \leq2^nt\}$ of order $n$ of the time interval $[0,t]$ (see \cite{5}, Lemma~2.2, for a precise statement).
 Based on this fact, one can introduce the counterpart of (\ref{u}) based on $\mathscr{T}_n$, namely, We are now in a position to state the main result of the present paper.